True Or False Patches Add Functionality To Code

 • Improve Software Quality: Patches contribute to the overall quality, stability, and reliability of the software.

-• Ensure Compatibility: Patches ensure that the software remains compatible with evolving technologies and platforms.
+• Ensure Compatibility: Patches see to it that the software remains compatible with evolving technologies and platforms.

 Examples of Patches Adding Functionality